Chichester Harbour

 Check out our family fun in Chichester article for inspiration during the school holidays.

-Where can I find some culture in West Sussex?
+Where can I experience culture in West Sussex?

-From household names to emerging talent, Chichester Festival Theatre works with them all and produces plays which often transfer to the West End, or tour nationally or internationally.
+There's a wealth of experiences for culture vultures in West Sussex.
+Chichester Festival Theatre is one of the UK's most respected regional theatres and regularly produces plays which transfer to the West End, or tour nationally or internationally, and it's not unusual to see household names appearing on this memorable stage.
 Be sure to catch whatever’s on, for an evening of exhilarating entertainment.